fxoz/bot-mitigation-go/README.md

 - Extensively **configurable options**
 - Designed to prevent even automated browsers with additional bot detection protections like `playwright_stealth` and `undetected-chromedriver`
 - Written in Go to ensure **high performance and scalability**
-  - ✅ Now re-written in Fiber for even better performance! (~2x faster, more optimizations planned)
 - Tested on various browsers and platforms, see below
   - Niche browsers like *Mullvad* are tested as well, since privacy-focused browsers sometimes break websites